Telling your admissions story

 2017 / PRODUCT DESIGNER / WEB

-AdmitSee is an early-stage edtech startup where college students upload their application materials (test scores, grades, personal statements) for high schoolers to access as points of reference during the admissions process.
-In order to provide value, we need college students to submit as much material as they can.
+AdmitSee is an early-stage edtech startup where college students upload their college application materials (test scores, grades, personal statements) for high schoolers to access as points of reference.

-I worked with a team of 4 (a PM, one in-house dev and one remote dev) over the span of two months to overhaul our college profile entry flow, turning it from a form-based design into a progressive and conversational experience loosely based on Intuit's TurboTax.
+I worked with a team of 4 (a PM, one in-house dev and one remote dev) over the span of two months to overhaul our college profile entry flow, turning it into a progressive and conversational experience loosely based on Intuit's TurboTax.

-College students were not fully filling out their profiles.
-Profiles were being filled out at an abysmal rate, with our profile quality average hovering around 34%.
-Looking at our convoluted entry process, I couldn't blame our users at all.
+College students were filling out profiles at an abysmal rate, with our profile quality average hovering around 34%.
 If college students aren't filling out their profiles, high schoolers won't get value from (and pay for) our product.
 Additionally, we weren't getting enough data points to build out admissions trends.
-This was something we need to figure out, quickly.

 Why would a user be motivated to fill their profile out?

 In order to understand the motivations of our college users, I interviewed four current users about their admissions experience, how they found out about AdmitSee and the process of telling their story.

-Looking at my user interviews, a notable takeaway was that money is not the primary motivator for college students to share on AdmitSee.
-Rather, the process and journey of getting into college is the focal point.
+Looking at my user interviews, a notion of ours that was refuted is that money is not the only primary motivator for college students to share on AdmitSee.
+Rather, the process and journey of getting into college played a much larger part than we realized.